Home insurance: theft and burglary

-The insurance contract specifies the different types of flights covered.
+Indeed, the insurance contract specifies the different types of flights covered.

-Typically, these are:
+Typically, these flights are:

-- Break-in or climbing premises
+- Break and enter or escalate premises

-However, a theft committed by a family member or with his complicity is not guaranteed.
+On the other hand, theft committed by a family member or with his complicity is not guaranteed.

 Flight insurance covers property in the dwelling that belongs to the occupants.